 Banoffee Tarts

-- 24 small tart shells store bought or homemade (see recipe links in notes) I used Sweet Filigrano Tartlets from ifiGourmet Provisions
+- 24 small tart shells store bought or graham cracker crust recipe from above.
+I used Sweet Filigrano Tartlets from ifiGourmet Provisions

 - 1 cup (220 grams) heavy cream